Cost per Click (CPC)

 • Clicks received: 500

 Is $2 a good CPC?
-Well, that depends on your industry, the keywords you’re targeting, and the value of a conversion to your business.
+That depends on your industry, keywords, and the value of a conversion for your business.

 Industry Benchmarks

-Average CPCs can vary widely by industry.
-Here are some rough benchmarks for Google Ads:
+Average CPCs vary by industry.
+Here are some benchmarks for Google Ads:

 • Legal: $6.75